awsdocs/amazon-kendra-developer-guide/doc_source/data-source-onedrive.md

 }
 ```

 The data source AWS Identity and Access Management \(IAM\) role must have permission to access the secret\.
-For more information, see [IAM roles for Microsoft OneDrive data sources](iam-roles.md#iam-roles-ds-on)\.
+For more information, see [IAM access roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.

 The secret can contain more information, but Amazon Kendra ignores it\.
-For more information, see [ What is AWS Secrets Manager ](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
+For more information, see [ What is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.

 You must create an index before you create the OneDrive data source\.
 For information, see [Creating an index](create-index.md)\.
 You provide the ID of the index when you create the data source\.

-You specify connection and other information in the console or using an instance of the [ OneDriveConfiguration ](API_OneDriveConfiguration.md) data type\.
+You specify connection and other information in the console or using an instance of the [OneDriveConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_OneDriveConfiguration.html) object\.
 You must provide the following information:
 + The credentials required to log in to the OneDrive site\.
 + The tenant domain that contains the OneDrive site\.
 + A list of users whose documents should be indexed\.
-You can provide a list of user names, or you can provide the user names in a file stored in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
+You can provide a list of user names, or you can provide the user names in a file stored in an S3 bucket\.
 If you store the list of user names in an S3 bucket, the IAM policy for the data source must provide access to the bucket and access to the key that the bucket was encrypted with, if any\.

 After you create a data source, you can:
 + Modify the list of users\.